ReyArlena/LethalCompanyRemoteVolumeControl/README.md

 ## Issues

-If you have any issues, please submit them on the GitHub page.
+If you have any issues, please submit them on the [GitHub Issues page](https://github.com/ReyArlena/LethalCompanyRemoteVolumeControl/issues).